jeffcaradona/eslint-plugin-eta/GIT_FLOW_STRATEGY.md

 ## Overview
 This document outlines the branching strategy for the eslint-plugin-eta project, with a focus on managing experimental work and maintaining multiple versions.

+Uses GitFlow strategy since we will have long lived maintenance branches to maintain existing version while also developing new versions and maintaining compatibility.

 ---

 ## Branch Types